 An essential part of a social media marketing strategy for hairstylists is having a booking button attached to your social media profile.

 Nowadays, you have to offer your clients the fastest and the easiest booking methods.

 With an online booking system for hair salons, you can generate a booking link and share it on social media so that your customers can book from there.
-I’d recommend you to read more about how to create an online booking system for a small business.

 You could start using an app such as Appointfix to easily set up an online booking system for free.
 With this salon scheduling app, you allow clients to book an appointment right through your Facebook or Instagram profiles.
 In addition, the app has many other features like client management or financial reports, so you can give it a try and download it from the App Store or Google Play.

 You can create your “Book Now” button on Facebook and Instagram and link them to your free online booking page in Appointfix.
 Here’s a guide on how to do it.

 5. Educate your audience

 Promoting your salon business on social media is not about you.
 Yes, your main goal is to have people coming to your salon in the end, but there’s much to do until there.